Mwarssame/FIREWALL-CONFIGURATION-BEST-PRACTICES/README.md

 - Block all traffic by default.
 - Only allow explicitly required connections.
 - Replace overly broad rules like `ALLOW any → any` with specific source, destination, port, applications and protocol-based rules.
 - Use "any" only when there is a justified and  documented reason.
-Avoid naming  the rule "Temp_Fix" and  forget it.
+"Avoid naming the rule 'Temp_Fix' and forgetting about it."
+ 💡 Your Network’s Firewall Is Not "Set and Forget"
+- Many businesses believe that once a firewall is installed, it's secure forever.
+But our audits consistently reveal outdated rules, over-permissive access, and lack of monitoring — opening the door to cyber threats.

 ---